 Career ServicesCareer Services can help you find meaningful work that matches your passions and areas of study.

 AboutThe Humphrey School is one of the country’s top-ranked professional public policy and planning schools, widely recognized for its success in advancing the common good.

 News & EventsCheck out the latest news on faculty, staff, and alumni accomplishments and learn about upcoming public events at the Humphrey School.

-Professor Larry Jacobs is quoted in this story that examines changes in state funding for the University of Minnesota over the last 10 years.
+Professor Larry Jacobs is quoted in this article examining the funding for the University of Minnesota in the next budget cycle.

 Professor Larry Jacobs discusses the proliferation of questionnaires from various interest groups trying to influence candidates for office in Minneapolis.

 Eric Ostermeier, author of the Smart Politics blog, says the odds are stacked against gubernatorial candidate Jeff Johnson's second try for the office.

 Professor Larry Jacobs is quoted in this article, which looks at the internal debate in the Democratic Party over its identity in the wake of recent election losses.

 Professor Larry Jacobs was a guest on WCCO TV to discuss questions surrounding President Trump's son-in-law Jared Kushner's reported contacts with Russian officials.